fpsvogel/fpsvogel.com/src/_posts/2023-08-28-roda-app-with-hotwire-turbo-streams.md

 Now, as I'm circling back to tie up some loose ends, I took the opportunity **to learn a Ruby app framework besides Rails**, and **to practice my Hotwire skills**.

 [Here's the GitHub repo](https://github.com/fpsvogel/wikistumble) of the new Wiki Stumble app, and [here's the live site](https://wikistumble.onrender.com/) deployed to Render.
+(Note that the app currently runs a bit slow due to [back-end issues that I talk about below](#up-next-improve-performance).)

 ## Roda, the DIY framework